 It uses internal heating to regenerate the desiccant present inside to repeat the cycle of moisture absorption repeatedly.
 So, these dehumidifiers are better used in damp rooms like bathrooms for basements rather than living rooms and bedrooms.

-Compressor dehumidifiers are the more popular option for homeowners today.
+A Compressor dehumidifier is one of the more popular options for homeowners today.
 They work by creating cold surfaces to regulate warm air in the room.